 Easter is just around the corner and the Easter Bunny needs a little extra help preparing for the big day.
 Follow these tips and kids of all ages are sure to have an enjoyable and memorable Easter egg hunt.

-1. Ask the Easter Bunny for an egg count or a list of his hiding spots (especially with young, less skilled seekers) to make sure you don’t find a rotting egg next fall.
+Or a list of his hiding spots (especially with young, less skilled seekers) to make sure you don’t find a rotting egg next fall.

-2. Set boundaries to prevent the hunt from lasting until next Easter.
+To prevent the hunt from lasting until next Easter.
 Keep it to one floor of the house for smaller kids or from point A to B for outdoor hunts.

 Colour code the eggs you hide according to age so that means the littlies, or the two- to four-year-olds can hunt for blue eggs, while the older kids go for purple.
 This gives little kids have an equal chance to find eggs and encourages the older kids to help them as well.

 For large-scale hunts, just in case someone brings a friend.
 Leftover candies can be used as bonuses for extra-helpful seekers, and trinkets or toys can be kept for next year’s hunt.

 Make bunny footprints near each hidden Easter egg to give the kids some easy hints as to where the eggs are hidden.
 You can also try making the footprints out of plain paper or even sprinkle some talcum powder and put a bunny paw print in it with your fingers.